32 Children Died In Indonesia Stadium Disaster, Police Chief Sacked - UrduPoint

 "The place looked like a mass cemetery.
 Women and children were piling on top of one another," Eko Prianto, 39, told AFP.

-"I ran to the police or soldier to help.
-There were no medics in sight.
-The police did not help and the soldier threatened to beat me." - 'Full responsibility' - In a tearful live address, Arema FC president Gilang Widya Pramana apologised for the tragedy.
+- 'Full responsibility' - In a tearful live address, Arema FC president Gilang Widya Pramana apologized for the tragedy.

 "I, as the president of Arema FC, will take full responsibility for the incident that occurred," he said.